1979 Formula One season: Race 11: Austria

 The field went to the very high-speed Österreichring circuit in Austria, and in qualifying once again the Renault turbo was the car to beat, Arnoux taking his first career pole, with Jones forcing Jabouille to settle for the second row.
 The entry was the same as it had been in Hockenheim but there had been a change at Tyrrell with Derek Daly being brought in to stand-in for the unwell Jean-Pierre Jarier.
 ATS had undergone a restructuring with former Grand Prix driver Vic Elford becoming team manager and the team had the brand new D2, which had been designed by Nigel Stroud.
 As the Österreichring is high up in the Austrian Alps, the Renault turbo had an advantage and Rene Arnoux was on pole position with Alan Jones second.
 Then came Jabouille and Niki Lauda in the fastest of the two Brabham-Alfa Romeos.
 The third row featured Villeneuve and Regazzoni, and the top 10 was completed by Piquet, Laffite, Scheckter and Pironi.

 Villeneuve made a sensational start to take the lead from Jones, Lauda and Arnoux, who made a bad start.
 Jabouille lost his clutch at the start and dropped to ninth but quickly caught up.
 Villeneuve stayed ahead until the third lap when Jones breezed ahead, while Arnoux quickly dispensed with Lauda.
-On lap 11 Arnoux moved to second place but he was then overtaken by Jabouille.
-The Renault team leader lasted only a couple of laps before the clutch finally stopped him and so Arnoux settled into second place with Villeneuve third, Scheckter fourth, Regazzoni fifth and Laffite sixth.
-Lauda and Piquet raced behind but yet again the Alfa Romeo engines on both Brabhams failed.
-Laffite soon moved ahead of Regazzoni and the order then stayed unchanged up front until the closing laps when Arnoux began to have fuel pickup problems in the final laps and had to pit.
-He dropped to sixth place.
-On the last lap Laffite overtook Scheckter to grab third place behind Jones and Villeneuve.
+Arnoux then took Villeneuve for second, before Jabouille set off on a charge and took second himself until his gearbox failed.
+Arnoux thus settled back into second place with Villeneuve third, Scheckter fourth, Regazzoni fifth and Laffite sixth.
+As Laffite soon moved ahead of Regazzoni, Lauda and Piquet raced behind but yet again the Alfa Romeo engines on both Brabhams failed.
+Arnoux continued to chase down Jones until he suffered fuel pressure problems and dropped down to sixth place, and handing second back to Villeneuve.
+With the Renault challenge finished, Jones was able to cruise to victory with Villeneuve second and Laffite completing the podium after passing Scheckter on the last lap.
 Scheckter added to his World Championship total with fourth place and the final points went to Regazzoni and Arnoux.
-Villeneuve led for three laps before Jones passed him, and Arnoux was up to third after passing Lauda.
-Arnoux then took Villeneuve for second, before Jabouille set off on a charge and took second himself.
-The two Renaults set off after Jones, but Jabouille's gearbox failed.
-Arnoux continued to chase down Jones until he suffered fuel pressure problems and dropped down to sixth place, and handing second back to Villeneuve.
-With the Renault challenge finished, Jones was able to cruise to victory with Villeneuve second and Laffite completing the podium.